Find Cheap Auto Insurance Quotes in Your Area

-- Cyberbullying: Expenses incurred from cyberbullying, ranging from psychiatric services to lost salary from wrongful termination.
+- Cyber bullying: Expenses incurred from cyber bullying, ranging from psychiatric services to lost salary from wrongful termination.

-- Crisis management: Expenses incurred by a service provider to minimize the damage to the covered policyholder's reputation after a cyberattack or extortion.
+- Crisis management: Expenses incurred by a service provider to minimize the damage to the covered policyholder's reputation after a cyber attack or extortion.

-- Data restoration: Expenses incurred by a service provider in recovering lost data after a cyberattack or extortion.
+- Data restoration: Expenses incurred by a service provider in recovering lost data after a cyber attack or extortion.

-But coverage levels for these individual categorizations can't be customized.
-With PURE, policyholders simply select between three overall limits: $100,000, $250,000 and $1 million.
-And cyberattack events will only ever be covered up to a $100,000 sub-limit.
+But coverage levels for these individual categories can't be customized.
+With PURE, policyholders simply select between five overall limits: $100,000, $250,000, $500,000, $1 million and $2 million.

 - Cyber extortion: Professional assistance in handling an extortion threat and payments (with prior approval from PURE) in response to a threat.

 - Data recovery and system restoration: Reimburses the cost of data restoration after unauthorized use or a malware attack.

 - Breach notification costs: Covers costs resulting from a privacy breach.
 Can include attorney costs, IT professionals and mailing notification to affected parties.